nwy140/MUFYSourceCode/README.md

 I know a lot of wannabe programmers and game developers in college, who has no real experience at all, who have never made a real software or a real game before.
 They are just expecting their college courses to spoonfeed them with everything.
 Wannabes are everywhere in college.
 When I go to developer conferences and meetups, I rarely see any wannabees, most of the people I've met are self taught real developers who have done more than any of these college wannabees.

+You know, honestly,
+a lot of the shit that they teach in college, you could've easily learned them online on your own.

+I don't like college spoon-feeding, I'd rather learn new things on my own.
+I mean, there's no way college will teach updated tech and new frameworks such as Flutter or React Native...
+They'll be teaching outdated stuff such as Java and general programming languages...
+What's the point of Java in college anyway?
+It's too unrealistic.
+I mean, who uses Java to make native mobile apps these days anyway?
+With so many cross platform frameworks available..
+I'd rather just learn flutter and react native.
+And make my own mobile apps on my own.

 </strike>